bernino/contactcleaner/README.md

 You can now inspect your new file (`output-file.csv`) and will notice that it is the same as `input-file.csv`, but with a new column called "Domain".

+Do however sanity check this file manually to ensure it makes sense.
+You might need to delete some rows that doesn't make sense before moving on to the next step.

 ### Contact Hunting

 With the data from the previous step, we can now start looking for contacts at these companies.